-Effective credit risk analysis allows you to determine customer creditworthiness and reduce your financial risk.
+Effective credit risk assessments allows you to determine customer creditworthiness and reduce your financial risk.
 Conversely, overly conservative risk decisions can cost your company in the form of opportunity costs should you hold down credit to a good-paying customer who would be willing to buy more.
 Striking the right balance is critical to maximizing your company's bottom line.

 Constantly improving your credit risk analysis techniques to look at the full picture of a customer or a potential customer – using behavioral snapshots from their recent past as well as regular updates on their ongoing financial activities – is key to detecting warning signs early and saving yourself from a potential loss.